What This Guide Covers

 Google Meet treats the bot as an external guest, so it has to "knock" and be admitted by someone already in the meeting.

-When the bot tries to join, a participant will see an "asking to join" prompt.
+When the bot tries to join, a participant will see your Marloo notetaker asking to join, under whatever name your firm has given it.

 Click Admit.

-If the host hasn't started the meeting yet, the bot waits in the lobby.
-The same 5-minute limit applies.
-Click Send Marloo Now once the host is in.
+If the host hasn't started the meeting yet, the bot can't get in at all.
+Send it again once the call is under way, then admit it straight away.

 Microsoft Teams